glegoux/jekyll-tech-blog/src/_posts/2023-01-01-getting-started.md

   human-writable/readable and shorter than the HTML code, less expressive, but sufficient for a blog post.

-Why use the [Kramdown syntax](https://kramdown.gettalong.org/syntax.html)?
+Why use an extended Markdown syntax?
 Markdown has a basic syntax, that is limited for more advanced use cases (like tables, code blocks, syntax highlighting, footnotes and so one...).
 This extension is **Markdown compatible**, so all articles written in Markdown can be used directly in this blog without breaking changes, and **largely used** by an **active community**.

+How it works?
 The files with the Markdown extension `.md` or `.markdown` are processed to HTML:

 {% include article/google-drawing.html
 title="Extended Markdown to HTML"